kadijaismail112/Remie/README.md

 Please create your own API Keys for `OPENAI_API_KEY`, `GOOGLE_CSE_KEY`, and `GOOGLE_API_KEY`.

 To use the calendar, you need to configure the `GOOGLE_CALENDAR_ID` and `GOOGLE_CALENDAR_API_KEY` environment variables.
+This is a lot of work on your own as you must launch a config file separately in order for the user auth to work.
 We are working on a way to deploy this so that you just have to authenticate with your Google account.

 The APIs used in Remie are stored in **ENVIRONMENT** Variables!